 New Bullards Bar Reservoir is located on the North Yuba River.
 It is a large reservoir, which at normal maximum pool covers 4,790 acres and creates a shoreline of 71.9 miles.
-The normal maximum water surface elevation is 1,956 feet, and extends upstream on the North Yuba River for about 8.5 miles.
-The water surface is high and wide in the North Yuba River Canyon near the dam; however upstream the reservoir is deeper as the canyon becomes narrower.
+The normal maximum water surface elevation is 1,956 feet, and the reservoir extends upstream on the North Yuba River for about 8.5 miles from the dam.
+The water surface feels wide open near the two boat ramps and dam and then slowly narrows into a steep canyon as it meets the North Yuba River.

 Mixed conifer interspersed with black oak and madrone is the dominant vegetation type.
 NFS lands north of the North Yuba River and New Bullards Bar Reservoir are part of the PNF.
 NFS lands to the south are part of the TNF.
-TNF, under agreement with PNF, manages all the recreation facilities around the reservoir under agreement with Licensee.
+TNF, under agreement with PNF, manages all the recreation facilities around the reservoir under agreement with Licensee (Special Use Permit USFS 1991).
 The Emerald Cove Marina near the dam provides a boat launch, boat rentals, houseboat rentals, a store, and dock space for boats and houseboats, and is run by a concessionaire.
-There are six other developed recreation facilities: Hornswoggle Group Campground, Schoolhouse Campground, Dark Day Campground, Dark Day boat ramp, Garden Point Campground, and Madrone Cove Campground.
+There are seven other developed recreation facilities: Hornswoggle Group Campground, Schoolhouse Campground, Dark Day Campground, Dark Day Boat Ramp, Garden Point Campground, Madrone Cove Campground, and Vista Point Picnic/Day Use Site.

 The major access road to New Bullards Bar Reservoir is Marysville Road (County Road 8) which branches off of State Highway 49 north of the Middle Yuba River.
 There are local and Forest Service gravel roads that provide access primarily for timber management that surrounds the reservoir, but none of these roads provide significant public views of the reservoir.
 The primary view of the reservoir from a road is from Marysville Road (County Road 8) as it approaches, and crosses, the dam.
-A hiking and biking trail starts at TNF Vista Point and parallels the southeast shoreline almost back to Camptonville.
+A hiking and biking trail starts at TNF Vista Point and parallels the southeast shoreline almost to Camptonville.
 This trail provides occasional views of the reservoir.
 The main viewing opportunity of the reservoir is by boaters using the water surface for fishing, water skiing, and boating.
 The other views are from the two boat-in campgrounds, the boat ramps, and one local access road on the north side of the reservoir.

 New Bullards Bar Reservoir is in TNF's 034 Bullards Bar Management Area.
 The VQOs for this area are Retention in foreground as viewed from New Bullards Bar Reservoir and recreation sites and Partial Retention for the remainder of the management area, including developed recreation sites.
 The north side of New Bullards Bar Reservoir is in PNF's 011 Challenge Management Area.
-Management area direction is to maintain pleasing visual corridors.
+Management Area direction is to maintain pleasing visual corridors.
 The VQOs are the same as TNF's VQOs, which are Retention and Partial Retention for New Bullards Bar Reservoir.